divya-g-248/ACM-Research-Coding-Challenge/README.md

 Given the following dataset in `ClusterPlot.csv`, determine the number of clusters by using any clustering algorithm. **You're allowed to use any Python library you want to implement this**, just document which ones you used in this README file.
 Try to complete this as soon as possible.

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.

+## Answer
+The number of clusters in the data given is 3 clusters.
+I used the K-Means algorithm along with the Elbow Method.
+The elbow method calculates the sum of the squared errors (distance from the point to the cluster center) for different values of K (number of clusters).
+When you graph these values against different K values, you get an "elbow shaped" graph.
+I saved this as "elbowMethodGraph.png".
+The point where it has an elbow indicates the number of clusters, and the graph had an elbow at x = 3.

+I got the code for the elbow method from this website: https://medium.com/analytics-vidhya/how-to-determine-the-optimal-k-for-k-means-708505d204eb

+I used the following python libraries:

+    sklearn.cluster
+    numpy
+    matplotlib.pyplot
+    csv